Skip to main content

 Patients face many barriers to receiving cancer treatment.

-After a cancer diagnosis, it is often difficult for patients to access the treatment they need.
-Some of these challenges are related to access, such as a lack of transportation to get to treatment, costs related to their care, or other financial challenges (e.g., lost wages, childcare costs).
-Other challenges are associated with navigating the care system itself, like keeping track of multiple appointments, or moving between health systems to access different specialists.
-These challenges contribute to patients not getting the care they need, or experiencing problematic delays in treatment.
+After a cancer diagnosis, patients often experience challenges related to health care access, such as a lack of transportation to get treatment, costs related to care, or other financial challenges (e.g., lost wages, childcare costs).
+Other challenges are associated with navigating the care system itself, like keeping track of multiple appointments or moving between health systems to access different specialists.
+These challenges contribute to patients not getting the care they need or experiencing problematic delays in treatment.

 Solution